 5. Once all job details are introduced, go to the right bottom corner and click on Create Planned Job

 Congrats!!!
 You have planned a job in a specific client/building, which will happen in the locations defined and the assets of those locations.
-This job was configured for two types of equipment and has two interventions.

 Note: There is also the possibility to apply intervention definitions by equipment and policy.